w3c/epub-tests/docs/contributing.md

 * `dc:description`: A longer description of the test for the generated test report.

 * `dc:coverage`: Which section of the report the test should be listed in.
 The report has a separate table for each section to make it more readable.
-The current list of sections is listed in a [JSON configuration file](https://github.com/w3c/epub-tests/blob/main/docs/drafts/config.json); if you add a new coverage value, please edit that JSON file (preferably as part of you Pull Request) to add it to the `coverage_labels` list member of the JSON file.
-Note that the order in that list is important and should reflect the order of the corresponding sections in the EPUB specification.
+The current list of sections is listed in a [JSON configuration file](https://github.com/w3c/epub-tests/blob/main/docs/drafts/config.json); if you add a new coverage value, edit that JSON file in the same pull request to add the new value under the `coverage_labels`.
+That list should reflect the order of the corresponding sections in the EPUB specification.

 * `dcterms:isReferencedBy` (repeated, as part of a `meta` element): A series of URLs that refer to the relevant sections of the specification.
 These links provide back-links to the relevant normative statements from each test entry in the